Afterburn (1992 film): Production

 Captain Theodore T. Harduvel's widow, Janet, was the focus of the production and her assistance was paramount in presenting an accurate portrait of the struggle to clear her husband's memory and legacy.
 In 1987, Janet Harduvel won a $3.1 million jury award against General Dynamics Corporation, alleging a flight instrumentation malfunction due to a short circuit caused by frayed ("chafed") wiring, led to his crash.
 The verdict would "ultimately be overturned, not on its merits, but on the basis that federal defense contractors enjoy blanket immunity from such lawsuits."
 A subsequent defeat on appeal followed.
+Harduvel's attorney, Howard Acosta, said he was particularly baffled because the original award was taken away "as a result of a law that was not in effect at the time of our trial."

 When producer Steve Tisch saw a 60 Minutes segment on Harduvel's legal fight, after working with her on a proposal, he pitched the film to Disney, originally titled, "The Janet Harduvel Story."
 At the height of the Gulf War, the feature was in pre-production when Disney reassessed the optics of releasing an anti-military film, and backed out.
 HBO quickly picked up the project, but only offered a fraction of the original budget of $14 million.
 Tisch said, "HBO said they wanted to make the movie, but I would have less than $5 million to make it.
 It was exactly the same movie, but it all worked out."
 Janet Harduvel appeared in an uncredited cameo role, and acted as a creative consultant on the film.
 Harduvel's real-life attorney, aviation specialist, Howard M. Acosta Sr., assisted by attorney Charles Price and investigator Myron Pappadakis, were together changed into the fictional attorney Leo Marrone.
 Harduvel's sister, Marybeth, was the basis for the film's Mary Sciales.